Centre for Historical Ontology – Zentrum für historische Ontologie – Centre d’ontologie historique

 Some General Remarks on the Research Profile

-The Centre (with its main seat at the Department of Philosophy in Heidelberg) supports research in historical ontology.
-The Centre explicitly defends several scientific languages and English, German and French are thus the languages of publications and events.
-The international structure of the Centre has several advantages and is apt to create intensified collaboration between the institutions involved.
-It will add to the cultural exchange in research and deepen similar orientations in the European context.
+The Centre with its present main seat at the Department of Philosophy, University of Heidelberg, supports research in historical ontology.
+English, German, and French are the languages of publications, conferences and other events.
+The international structure of the Centre is currently configured through associations with the Faculty of Arts at the University of Helsinki, the Department of Philosophy at Penn State University and the Husserl Archives at KU Leuven.
+This constellation is meant to create intensified collaboration between the institutions involved and deepen exchange in research.
 The initial phase of the activity (during the first research period) has its focus on:

 1) Fundamentals of Historical Ontology and